apache/parquet-format/BloomFilter.md

 #### File Format
 Each multi-block Bloom filter is required to work for only one column chunk.
-The data of a multi-block Bloom filter contains a header of Bloom filter, which must includes the size of the filter in bytes, the algorithm, the hash function, and the Bloom filter bitset.
-The offset in column chunk metadata points to the start of Bloom filter header.
+The data of a multi-block Bloom filter contains the header of one Bloom filter, which must include the size of the filter in bytes, the algorithm, the hash function, and the Bloom filter bitset.
+The offset in column chunk metadata points to the start of the Bloom filter header.
 Here are Bloom filter definitions in thrift:

 ```